alexa/massive/README.md

 ## Introduction

-MASSIVE is a parallel dataset of > 1M utterances across 51 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
+MASSIVE is a parallel dataset of > 1M utterances across 52 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
 Utterances span 60 intents and include 55 slot types.
 MASSIVE was created by localizing the [SLURP](https://github.com/pswietojanski/slurp) dataset, composed of general Intelligent Voice Assistant single-shot interactions.

 ## Accessing and Processing the Data

-The dataset can be downloaded [here](https://amazon-massive-nlu-dataset.s3.amazonaws.com/amazon-massive-dataset-1.0.tar.gz).
+MASSIVE 1.0, the dataset used in the paper, can be downloaded [here](https://amazon-massive-nlu-dataset.s3.amazonaws.com/amazon-massive-dataset-1.0.tar.gz).
+MASSIVE 1.1, which includes Catalan in addition to the 51 languages of MASSIVE 1.0, can be downloaded [here](https://amazon-massive-nlu-dataset.s3.amazonaws.com/amazon-massive-dataset-1.1.tar.gz).

 The unlabeled MMNLU-22 eval data can be downloaded [here](https://amazon-massive-nlu-dataset.s3.amazonaws.com/amazon-massive-dataset-heldout-MMNLU-1.0.tar.gz)